braph-software/BRAPH-2/tutorials/data/tut_gr_con/readme.md

-It is very common to have \emph{variables of interest} (i.e., \emph{covariates} and \emph{correlates}) in an analysis.
+It is very common to have *variables of interest* (i.e., *covariates* and *correlates*) in an analysis.
 In BRAPH 2, these variables of interest should be included in a separate excel file placed just outside the group's folder and with the same name as the folder followed by ".vois" (Figure 6a).
 This file should have a specific format (Figure 6b):

 \item[Subject IDs (column A).]